 Inspire Grant Guidelines

-The Inspire Grant is a grant of up to $600,000 over three years offered to one children’s charity each year.
-The purpose of this grant is to support national, innovative programs that provide alternative pathways to or opportunities for education.
+The Inspire Grant is a grant of up to $600,000 over three years offered to one eligible Australian charity each year.
+The purpose of the Inspire Grant is to support national, innovative programs that provide alternative pathways to, or opportunities for, education.

 About the Inspire Grant